naimbob95/malaysia-states-api/README.md

-# malaysia-states-api
+# Malaysia-states-api

-## This API is to get all the states and cities in malaysia
+## This API is to get all the states and cities in Malaysia

 Please do this first if you want to run in your local environment:
 ```